 Certain markings may be used to identify handling, content, and extra service.
-Unauthorized markings not designating rate, class, address, handling, content, or extra service are not permitted.
+Unauthorized markings not designating price, class, address, handling, content, or extra service are not permitted.
 Extraneous information, which can be confused with ZIP Codes, may not be placed next to or directly under the last line of the delivery address.
 Any obsolete marking on a container to be reused for mailing must be obliterated.
 The following markings must be placed in an area below the postage and above the addressee's name in the delivery address and to the right of the return address:

 - a.
-Handling markings such as "Fragile" must be applied only to packages containing delicate items such as glass and electrical appliances.
-Markings such as "Do Not Bend" must be used only when the content is protected with stiffeners. - b.
+Handling markings such as "Fragile" must be applied only to packages containing delicate items such as glass and electrical appliances. - b.
 Content markings such as "Perishable" must be applied to any package containing items or substances that can degrade or decompose rapidly such as meat, produce, plants, or certain chemical and hazardous materials samples.
 Restricted and hazardous articles must be marked and labeled under applicable standards.
 A container improperly identified by content is not acceptable for mailing (e.g., a box marked "Art Supplies" that contains flammable liquid or a box marked "Bleach" that contains clothing). - c.
 Extra service markings such as "Return Receipt Requested" must use the wording or label required by the applicable extra service standards.